ctorres80/ocs_performance/README.md

 fio-block-ceph-tools   24/24   3h2m
 fio-file-ceph-tools    24/24   3h2m
 ```
-In the interactive menu, the ansible role will ask you what's the OCS deployment `` internal `` or `` externl `` please you need to select the right deployment accordinlgy.
+In the interactive menu, the ansible role will ask you what's the OCS deployment `` internal `` or `` external `` please select the right deployment accordingly.
-For every fio pod the ansible role will waiting for 10 seconds, that means if you deploy for example 12 pods it will wait for 120 seconds.
+For each fio pod it will wait for 10 seconds, that means if you deploy for example 12 pods it will wait for 120 seconds.
 Following an example about how to run the option 1.
 ```bash
 [ctorres-redhat.com@bastion ocs_performance]$ ansible-playbook use_playbook.yml
 [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'